FSIS Ready-To-Eat Sampling Programs - Revision 1

 - The implicated lot (or lots) is the product that may be connected to a sampled lot that tested positive through common source material or other root cause findings as described below.
 The implicated lots are determined by root cause findings and may be defined through investigations by FSIS, other public health agencies, the establishment, or foodborne illness findings.

-- The establishment is required per 9 CFR 417.5(a)(3) to retain HACCP records for two years documenting the product code, product name or identity, or slaughter lot.
+- The establishment is required to retain HACCP records for the time period specified in 9 CFR 417.5 documenting the product code, product name or identity, or slaughter lot.
 The product code is used by the establishment to identify a particular lot of product and is needed to identify the implicated lots should the establishment need to recall additional product made using positive source materials.

 - IPP are to consider the impact that decreasing the lot size may have on sample collection.
 FSIS recommends samples be collected at least 3 hours into operations, if possible, to allow Lm to work its way out of the equipment.
 As a result, if the establishment produces a very small lot on the day FSIS collects a sample when it typically produces a larger lot, then FSIS may not be able to collect a representative sample.
 In this case, IPP are not to collect a sample and are to reschedule the sample for another day.
 If the establishment typically produces RTE product for less than 3 hours, then the samples can be collected less than 3 hours into operations.

-- IPP are to ensure that establishments do not reduce the lot size to a single piece of one-pound product (e.g., a single deli chub) or other unrepresentative lot size..
+- IPP are to ensure that establishments do not reduce the lot size to a single piece of one-pound product (e.g., a single deli chub) or other unrepresentative lot size.
 A representative sample does not mean a lot that is comprised of a single one-pound piece of product.

 - As stated in B. above, FSIS generally considers the sampled lot to be the product produced based on the establishment's supported lot definition or from "clean-up to clean-up."
 However, in the event of a positive result or harborage findings, additional product may be included in the implicated lot.